NathanNeff/scalatest_examples/README.md

   sbt> ~ test-only SomeTest

+# Scala Control Structures

+The details of How for loops are translated are in the Scala lang. spec.
+Scala cookbook has a synposis in Chapter 3.1

 # TODO

 * TODO How to add -deprecation to the options when running sbt from the